AClain/astro-blog/src/pages/posts/learn-git-intro.md

 Initialized empty Git repository in .git/
 ```

-You've now initialized the working directory—you may notice a new directory created, named <InlineCode>.git</InlineCode>.
+You've now initialized the working directory—you may notice a new directory created, named `.git`.

-Next, tell Git to take a snapshot of the contents of all files under the current directory (note the <InlineCode>.</InlineCode>), with <InlineCode>git add</InlineCode>:
+Next, tell Git to take a snapshot of the contents of all files under the current directory (note the `.`), with `git add`:

 ```shell
 $ git add .
 ```

 This snapshot is now stored in a temporary staging area which Git calls the "index".
-You can permanently store the contents of the index in the repository with <InlineCode>git commit</InlineCode>:
+You can permanently store the contents of the index in the repository with `git commit`:

 ```shell
 $ git commit